RIKEN-RCCS/lens3/v1/doc/mux-conf-yaml.md

 Do not change these lines.

-The subject name can be something like "mux:**mux-name**".
-It is used to store multiple settings, when it is necessary run it parallel with different settings.
-A mux-name can be specified by an environment variable "LENS3_MUX_NAME" set in the service script "lenticularis-mux.service".
+The subject name can be something like "mux:mux-name".
+It is used to store multiple settings, when it is necessary run it in parallel with different settings.
+A setting can be chosen by an environment variable "LENS3_MUX_NAME" which is set in the service script "lenticularis-mux.service".
+For example, LENS3_MUX_NAME="mux1" will choose the setting with subject="mux:mux1".

 ## Redis Part (required but not used)